terrywang/vagrantboxes/veewee/README.md

 $ bundle exec veewee vbox export 'oraclelinux-6.4-x86_64'
 ```

-Done, `oraclelinux-6.4-x86_64.box` should be created in veewee root directory, distribute and consume it using vagrant.
+Done, `oraclelinux-6.4-x86_64.box` should be created in veewee root directory, distribute and consume it using vagrant, have fun ;-)